-You can trade commodity futures electronically almost 24 hours a day.
-Each commodity group, such as agriculture or energy, has its own opening and closing times.
+You can trade most futures electronically almost 24 hours a day.
+You can trade most equity futures both through your broker at the usual New York Stock Exchange trading times and through the Chicago Board of Trade's extended Global Trading hours.
+Each futures group, such as agriculture or energy, has its own opening and closing times.
 Along with electronic trading, agricultural and energy futures still offer live pit trading Monday through Friday for investors who want to spot-trade those markets.
-Know your commodity’s trading hours so you can enter your trade before the market closes.

 Each specific exchange that changes futures has its own opening and closing times.

 Exploring Equity Futures

 Equity futures contracts track different stock market indexes.
 You can trade futures contracts which attempt to predict the designated price points of a variety of high-volume indexes, including the Dow Jones mini, S&P 500 mini, NASDAQ 100 mini and the Mexican IPC.
 Electronic trading starts on Sunday at 6 p.m.
 Eastern Time and closes at 4:15 p.m.
 Friday.